HEP-FCC/fcc-tutorials/distributed-computing/workflows/01/DiTauKKMCeeDelphesStandAlone.md

 ## Output files

 **Local mode**<br>
 The output file is located under a sub-directory name `Local_<hash>_JobDir` created under the current directory.

 **WMS mode**<br>
 In WMS mode the file will be located under

 ```
 <chosen-storage-element>/fcc/user/<first-username-letter>/<username>/<year>_<month>/<first-5-numbers-of-jobID>/<jobID>/edm4hep_test_output.root
 ```

 e.g. at CERN (storage element `CERN-DST-EOS`):

 ```
 /eos/experiment/fcc/prod/fcc/user/g/ganis/2021_07/59821/59821752/edm4hep_test_output.root
 ```

 ## DIRAC components involved

-This exercise constist of two steps, the event geenration with `KKMCee` and the `Delphes` simulation.
+This exercise constist of two steps, the event generation with `KKMCee` and the `Delphes` simulation.

 For the first step we need the `KKMC` DIRAC application which we configure with the process, the number of events, the energy and the nale of the output file.

-The second step consists in running the `DelphesPythia8_EDM4HEP` standalone application with argumens
+The second step consists in running the `DelphesPythia8_EDM4HEP` standalone application with arguments

 1. The `Delphes` card implementing the IDEA detector concept;
 2. The definition of the EDM4hep output;
 3. The pythia card reading LHE file formats;